Upcoming Capital Work in Fort Greene Park

 The scope of work for the capital project, called Fort Greene Park Entrances, Paths, Plaza and Infrastructure Reconstruction, encompasses a large area of the park.
 See the images of the scope below (more in-depth images of the project scope can be found at the bottom of this page).

-1. Improves park access and safety for all users by opening the northwest corner, adding two ADA accessible entrances where there are currently none, fixing uneven sidewalks on north side of park that are difficult to navigate with wheelchairs, walkers, and canes, and installing new lighting.
+Improve park access and safety for all users by adding three ADA-compliant park entrances and fixing uneven sidewalks on the north side of the park that are difficult to navigate with wheelchairs, walkers, and canes.
+The project will also reconstruct the stairs on Dekalb by the hospital and install new lighting throughout the scope area.

-3. Upgrades highly trafficked recreational areas by reconstructing the basketball court, adding fitness equipment, and preserving the barbeque area, adding grills and new picnic tables.
+Upgrade highly trafficked recreational areas by reconstructing the basketball court, adding fitness equipment, preserving the barbeque area, adding grills and new picnic tables.

-4. Lays the groundwork for the long-term environmental health of the park by adding native trees and removing invasive trees that prevent undergrowth and promote erosion, and by using grey infrastructure systems for stormwater maintenance.
+Lay the groundwork for the long-term environmental health of the park by adding native trees and removing invasive trees that prevent undergrowth and promote erosion, and by installing infrastructure systems for stormwater maintenance.

 MISINFORMATION & FACTS